joeadams0/CrunchJS/README.md

 grunt jsdoc
 ```

 Generates the documentation for the project.
+The documentation is taken from annotations in the source code.
+The generated documentation is in the /doc folder.

 For more info on the commands or the dev environment, see [Closure Generator][closure-gen].